ONSdigital/dp-authorisation/README.md

 authorisation.Configure("dataset_id", mux.Vars, authoriser)
 ```

-Define a authorisation policy.
+Define an authorisation policy for 1 or more of your handlers.
 A policy defines the `CRUD` permissions the caller **must** have to be allowed to perform
 the requested action

 ```go